nipy/PySurfer/doc/install.rst

 Dependencies
 ~~~~~~~~~~~~

-PySurfer works on Python 2.7 and 3.6+.
+PySurfer works on Python 3.6+ and requires the following Python packages:
-(Older Python 3 versions will probably work, but are not tested.)

-To use PySurfer, you will need to have the following Python packages:

 * numpy_
 * scipy_